forestryio/forestry.io/hugo/content/docs/settings/fields/index.md

 ## Sortable List Field
 TK: image

 A list of options displayed in a list.
-Used for *Front Matter value*s that are an array of strings.
+Used for *Front Matter values* that are an array of strings.
 Can be configured to restrict options in a dropdown.
 For example, page authors or related pages.

 ```yaml
 ---